Scriptural Resources for Peace

 He also noted that, “As well as the groundbreaking reinterpretation of potentially incite-provoking passages, what sets SRP apart from other discussions on interreligious discord is the focus on transmitting these findings to local communities, where their own religious leaders will be imparting the new interpretations to their congregants.
 It is a multi-pronged program, incorporating outreach as well as education.”

-Longtime friend of the CIU, Marzuq Jaami of the DeSoto Mosque in Dallas, is managing communication and logistics of the Dallas event and will be meeting in Dallas with Rabbi Bemporad and CIU Program Director Jonnie Sofer in late January.
-The CIU team will also be finalizing details with the local participants.
+Longtime friend of the CIU, Marzuq Jaami of the DeSoto Mosque in Dallas, has managed communication and logistics of the events with the primary speakers.

 For more information, or to bring SRP to your city, please contact CIU Director at Jackbemporad@CIUnow.org or call 201-233-5076.